kbrgl/minty/README.md

-# Minty: minty is nonchalantly timing you
+# Minty
 Minty is a cool [pomodoro timer](http://en.wikipedia.org/ "relevant Wikipedia article") (pun intended) built with a focus on *speed*, *design* and *simplicity*.

-## About
+## The name
-Minty is built using HTML5, CSS (+ Normalize and Skeleton) and JavaScript (+ jQuery) with help from Jekyll.
-I'm using Font Awesome for the icons.
+'Minty' is a recursive acronym: "Minty Is Nonchalantly Timing You."
+I used 'nonchalantly' because 'nonchalant' is a synonym for 'cool.'
+And you know what else is cool?
+Mint.

 ## Branches
 ### gh-pages
 Default branch.
-Everything has to be fully and properly tested for stability before pushing changes.
+Everything should be properly tested before pushing changes.
-(branch became stable on commit 67917cc; all prior commits are to be considered unstable)

 ### beta
 Development branch.
-Probably incredibly, incredibly unstable.
+Probably incredibly unstable.